 Read more about the Food and Wine of the regions we ride through

-Argentina's cuisine is highly influenced by Europe, including much Mediterranean cooking traits.
-Along with a large emphasis on the locally fresh products, it makes for some scrumptious meals.
-The country is famous for its grass fed cattle and the gauchos who work the open range raising these animals.
+Argentina's cuisine is highly influenced by Europe, including many Mediterranean cooking traits.
+Along with a large emphasis on locally fresh products, it makes for some scrumptious meals.
+The country is famous for its grass fed cattle, and the gauchos who work the open range raising these animals.
 All parts of the cow are eaten, so nothing goes to waste.
 The most traditional way to eat meat in Argentina is the asado, or barbecue.
 And a bbq is not a bbq in Argentina without its spicy sausage chorizo to begin it with, a great starter to any meal.

 Chilean cuisine varies depending where you are, because of its ecological and climatic diversity.
 Right down its long coast, the ocean provides seafood as the main ingredient of its many dishes.
-Local crops are the staple of each regional cuisine which have been prepared for thousands of years by native Indians before the Spanish arrived.
-Among the most important agricultural crops are maize also known as choclo, quinoa and potatoes which have been cultivated since pre-Inca times providing nourishment in the high altitudes of the Andes.
+Local crops are the staple of each regional cuisine, which have been prepared for thousands of years by native Indians before the Spanish arrived.
+Among the most important agricultural crops are maize, also known as choclo, quinoa and potatoes which have been cultivated since pre-Inca times providing nourishment in the high altitudes of the Andes.

 Empanadas: Fabulous at any time of the day and found across Argentina and Chile are these small pies filled with all types of filling, although ham, cheese and meat are the most popular.
-During the week before Easter special empanadas are filled with tuna or cod.
+During the week before Easter, special empanadas are filled with tuna or cod.
 A great snack to keep up energy for peddling!

 Chile has 2,700 miles of coastline along the frigid Pacific Ocean and a climate that is described as midway between that of California and France.
 These factors allow perfect growing conditions for a number of wines that have recently been getting international acclaim.

 Chile produces wines that are both fruity and herbaceous, similar to French wine, making it no wonder that French wine producers from Bordeaux have invested heavily in the region, making it their home away from home.
-The increase of wineries in Chile over the last 30 years relates largely to the large amount of French families immigrating to Chile during the late 20th century.
-Not only the French, but Germans, Spanish and Swiss also have invested in Chilean vineyards to share their fine tastes and experience and knowledge of the wine world.
+The increase of wineries in Chile over the last 30 years relates partly to the large amount of French families immigrating to Chile during the late 20th century.
+Not only the French, but Germans, Spanish and Swiss also have invested in Chilean vineyards to share their fine tastes, experience and knowledge of the wine world.

 Che Guevara has become a legendary political figure.
 Often equated heroically with rebellion, revolution, and socialism, many also remember that he was ruthless and ordered executions without trial in Cuba.
 However, Guevara’s image remains a prevalent icon of leftist radicalism and anti-imperialism.

 Che Guevara was born Ernesto de la Serna on 14 June 1928 in Rosario, Argentina.
 As a student he traveled widely and his worldview was changed by a nine-month journey he began in December 1951, with his friend Alberto Granado.
-That trip took them from Argentina through Chile, Peru, Colombia, and on to Venezuela, from which Guevara traveled alone on to Miami, returning to Argentina by plane (We only ride the Argentina - Chile Section!).
-During the trip Guevara kept a journal that was posthumously published under his family’s guidance as The Motorcycle Diaries: Notes on a Latin American Journey (2003) and adapted to film as The Motorcycle Diaries (2004).
+That trip took them from Argentina through Chile, Peru, Colombia, and on to Venezuela, from which Guevara travelled alone on to Miami, returning to Argentina by plane (we only ride the Argentina - Chile Section!).
+During the trip, Guevara kept a journal that was posthumously published under his family’s guidance as The Motorcycle Diaries: Notes on a Latin American Journey (2003) and adapted to film as The Motorcycle Diaries (2004).

 During these travels he observed the great poverty of the masses and the state of the Latin American countries.
 His eventual conclusion was that the only solution lay in violent revolution.
-In 1954 he went to Mexico, the following year he met Cuban revolutionary leader Fidel Castro.
+In 1954 he went to Mexico and in the following year he met Cuban revolutionary leader Fidel Castro.
 Guevara joined Castro's '26th July Movement' and played a key role in the eventual success of its guerrilla war against Cuban dictator Fulgencio Batista.

 Castro overthrew Batista in 1959 and took power in Cuba.
-From 1959-1961, Guevara was president of the National Bank of Cuba, and then minister of industry.
+From 1959-1961, Guevara was president of the National Bank of Cuba, and then Minister of Industry.
 In this position, he travelled the world as an ambassador for Cuba.
 At home, he carried out plans for land redistribution and the nationalisation of industry.

 A strong opponent of the United States, he guided the Castro regime towards alignment with the Soviet Union.
 The Cuban economy faltered as a result of American trade sanctions and unsuccessful reforms.
-During this difficult time Guevara began to fall out with the other Cuban leaders.
+During this difficult time, Guevara began to fall out with the other Cuban leaders.
 He later expressed his desire to spread revolution in other parts of the developing world, and in 1965 Castro announced that Guevara had left Cuba.

-Guevara then spent several months in Africa, particularly the Congo, attempting to train rebel forces in guerrilla warfare.
+Guevara then spent several months in Africa, particularly the Congo, attempting to train rebel forces in guerilla warfare.
 His efforts failed and in 1966 he secretly returned to Cuba.
 From Cuba he travelled to Bolivia to lead forces rebelling against the government of René Barrientos Ortuño.
 With US assistance, the Bolivian army captured Guevara and his remaining fighters.
 He was executed on 9 October 1967 in the Bolivian village of La Higuera and his body was buried in a secret location.
 In 1997 his remains were discovered, exhumed and returned to Cuba, where he was reburied.